KANSAS 24 HOUR INFORMED CONSENT

 To comply with Kansas Law effective July 1, 1998 (amended July 1, 2009; July 1, 2011; July 1, 2013), you must receive this Informed Consent at least 24 hours prior to your procedure.
 The State-written materials referenced within this form are available to you online and at Comprehensive Health of Planned Parenthood Great Plains.

-1. Your abortion procedure will be performed by Orrin Moore, M.D., or Ronald Yeomans, M.D..
+1. Your abortion procedure will be performed by Orrin Moore, M.D., Ronald Yeomans, M.D., or Irene Bettinger, M.D.
 You will have the opportunity to meet with the doctor before your procedure.

 2. Estimated Gestation of Pregnancy: Until you have a sonogram to determine how far along the pregnancy is, the best way to estimate the gestation is by the date of your last normal menstrual period.

 |If you believe your last normal menstrual period started:||Then you are probably about:|

 |9 weeks ago||9 weeks pregnant|

 |11 weeks ago||11 weeks pregnant|

 |13 weeks ago||13 weeks pregnant|

 |14 weeks ago||14 weeks pregnant|